 The standard version of the model 6270 operates on AC power and comes with an RS232 interface.
-Options include an internal battery which lasts between 6 to 8 hours, internal heaters which allow the unit to operate down to -40°C, and an altimeter-encoder interface.
+Options include a removable external battery pack which lasts between 6 to 8 hours, internal heaters which allow the unit to operate down to -40°C, and an altimeter-encoder interface.